ctrl-alt-del/devenv/README.md

 ### SDK on Fedora
-Visit the [developer page](http://developer.android.com/sdk/index.html) and download the [SDK Tool only for Linux 32 and 64 bit](http://dl.google.com/android/android-sdk_r23.0.2-linux.tgz)
+Follow the same instruction as [Ubuntu](#sdk-on-ubuntu)

-Once download is done, unzip it and move it to the `/opt/android-sdk-linux` folder, then add `export ANDROID_HOME=/opt/android-sdk-linux` to the `~/.bash_profile`.
+#### Compatibility issue on Fedora
 If you are in Linux 64 bit OS, you may also need to install the 32 bit shared libraries.
-You can do so by running:
 ```sh
 sudo yum install glibc.i686 glibc-devel.i686 libstdc++.i686 zlib-devel.i686 ncurses-devel.i686 libX11-devel.i686 libXrender.i686 libXrandr.i686
 ```